Tha Carter V: Commercial performance

 Tha Carter V debuted at number one on the US Billboard 200 with 480,000 album-equivalent units, including 140,000 pure album sales.
 It had the second-largest streaming week for an album with 433 million streams.
 Upon release of the album, Lil Wayne became the first artist to debut 2 songs in the top 5 of the Billboard Hot 100.
 The record is also Lil Wayne's fourth US number-one album.
 It is his third album to top Canadian Albums Chart, opening at number one there with 24,000 consumption units.
 As of November 18, 2018, Tha Carter V has sold one million album-equivalent units in the United States.

-Accross Europe, the album debuted at number 5 on the UK Albums Chart, giving Wayne his highest-charting album in the United Kingdom.
+Across Europe, the album debuted at number 5 on the UK Albums Chart, giving Wayne his highest-charting album in the United Kingdom.
 The album was equally successful in some others European countries including Northern countries (Lithuania, Sweden, Norway, Denmark, Ireland and the Netherlands), where the album debuted within the top ten and equally in Slovakia and Belgium, top twenty in Switzerland, Finland, Italy and Austria, top thirty an in Czech Republic and top forty in Germany.
 It was less successful in France and Scotland, where the album peaked in both of countries at number 49.

 After the album's release on September 28, one of its hit singles, "Uproar", had sparked a viral dance challenge shortly after.
 Notable celebrities and Internet stars had participated in this challenge, such as Diddy, Swizz Beatz, Shiggy, and Lil Wayne's daughter, Reginae Carter.